ilyakashtelyan/pmc-docs/docs/source/roles.rst

 Production director
 -------------------
-The production director is responsible for maintaining and updating the system configuration files, troubleshooting manuscript import and export problems, adding new workers to JPS, and providing support to exisitng users.
+The production director is responsible for maintaining and updating the system configuration files, troubleshooting manuscript import and export problems, adding new workers to JPS, and providing support to existing users.
 They are your main contact if you are having problems.
 The production director does not carry out any tasks in the current workflow.

 Production manager